apple/foundationdb/documentation/sphinx/source/api-c.rst

       }

    The status of the actual version-specific database is embedded within the ``DatabaseStatus`` attribute.
-It lists the addresses of various FDB server roles, the client is aware of, and their connection status.
+It lists the addresses of various FDB server roles the client is aware of and their connection status.
 The schema of the ``DatabaseStatus`` object is:

    .. code-block::